Yuan Shikai: Late Qing dynasty

 In 1905, acting on Yuan's advice, Dowager-Empress Cixi issued a decree ending the traditional Confucian examination system that was formalized in 1906.
-She ordered the Ministry of Education to implement a system of primary and secondary schools and universities with state-mandated curriculum, modeled after the educational system of Meiji-period Japan.
+She ordered the Ministry of Education to implement a system of primary and secondary schools and universities with state-mandated curriculum, modelled after the educational system of Meiji-era Japan.
 On 27 August 1908, the Qing court promulgated "Principles for a Constitution", which Yuan helped to draft.
-This document called for a constitutional government with a strong monarchy (modeled after Meiji Japan and Bismarck's Germany), with a constitution to be issued by 1916 and an elected parliament by 1917.
+This document called for a constitutional government with a strong monarchy (modelled after Meiji Japan and Bismarck's Germany), with a constitution to be issued by 1916 and an elected parliament by 1917.

-Yuan Shikai's Han-dominated New Army was primarily responsible for the defense of Beijing, as most of the modernized Eight Banner divisions were destroyed in the Boxer Rebellion and the new modernized Banner forces were token in nature.
+Yuan Shikai's Han-dominated New Army was primarily responsible for the defence of Beijing, as most of the modernized Eight Banner divisions were destroyed in the Boxer Rebellion and the new modernized Banner forces were token in nature.

 The Empress Dowager and the Guangxu Emperor died within a day of each other in November 1908.
 Sources indicate that the will of the emperor ordered Yuan's execution.
 Nonetheless, he avoided death.
 In January 1909, he was relieved of all his posts by the regent, Prince Chun.
 The public reason for Yuan's resignation was that he was returning to his home in the village of Huanshang (洹上村), the prefecture-level city of Anyang, due to a foot disease.

 During his three years of effective exile, Yuan kept contact with his close allies, including Duan Qirui, who reported to him regularly about army proceedings.
 Yuan had arranged for the marriage of his niece (whom he had adopted) to Duan as a means to consolidate power.
 The loyalty of the Beiyang Army was still undoubtedly behind him.
 Having this strategic military support, Yuan held the balance of power between various revolutionaries (like Sun Yat-sen) and the Qing court.
 Both wanted Yuan on their side.